pyrometheous/Prepper-Pi/docs/enclosures.md

 What: IP55–IP65 enclosure with hydrophobic ePTFE vent media panels and PWM fans (intake/exhaust) creating slight positive pressure.

-Why: Lowest internal temperatures in high-load/hot ambients.
+Why: Can achieve lower internal temperatures in high-load/hot ambients.
 Trade-offs: Filters eventually need cleaning; not ideal for direct driving rain or fine dust over long unattended periods.

 Use when: You accept annual service for filters and expect very hot, continuous load operation.